NasimSakalla/GameDevPortfolio/README.md

 # Horror Game
-A survival horror game featuring AI-driven prueser.
+A survival horror game featuring an AI-driven pursuer and immersive gameplay.
+Designed and implemented AI behavior, player mechanics.

 ## Features
-✅ Atmospheric sound design
+✅ Atmospheric sound design for tension and immersion
-✅ Smart AI that hunts the player
-✅ pickup system leading to an ending
+✅ Smart AI that hunts the player using pathfinding and chase logic ✅ Pickup system leading to an ending

 ### Playable demo!
 🔗 For the demo click [here](https://play.unity.com/en/games/44ba5fdd-17e1-47a2-9c97-0cb7e88d4162/the-teacher)